taesoosong/taesoosong.github.io/_pages/research.md

 ## Governing Access: Land Use and Housing Policy
 ---
-I examine how land use and housing policy structure access to neighborhoods—both by limiting entry through local housing policies and through displacement and eviction, particularly in high-cost metropolitan areas.
+I examine how land use and housing policy structure access to neighborhoods—both by limiting entry through local housing policies and through displacement and constrained mobility, particularly in suppy-constrained, high-cost metropolitan areas.
 My research leverages **novel big data sources and quantitative, geospatial methods** to study these dynamics, informing theory and policy.

 ### Regulating Entry and Exit: Zoning, Growth Controls, and Housing Supply